louvredev/louvredev/README.md

 ## Greetings! 👋
-- I'm a front-end developer and currently learning about Svelte and Fastify :D
+- I'm a front-end developer and currently learning about Svelte :D
 - Sometimes I develop some IoT projects

 ### My Tech Stack